ornl-ssd/cpp-novice/_episodes/15-struct.md

 ~~~
 {: .code}

-The value of the pointer pmovie would be assigned the address of object amovie.
+The value of the pointer pmovie would be assigned the address of object `amovie`.

-Now, let's see another example that mixes pointers and structures, and will serve to introduce a new operator: the arrow operator (->):
+Now, let's see another example that mixes pointers and structures, and will serve to introduce a new operator: the arrow operator `->`:

 ~~~
 // pointers to structures